 After awaiting the bus in Idaho Falls, crossing and recrossing the Snake River, I arrived at Yellowstone.
 The most scintillating things about Yellowstone are its geysers and waterfalls.
 I saw Old Faithful.
 It spouts water once every hour, thus its name.
 The hot springs are sulfurous and smelly.
 Yellowstone is in the northwest corner of Wyoming, and I spent the night in the town of West Yellowstone, Montana.

 Southern Utah and Colorado

-The steep cliffs of Zion National Park made the ride through it an interesting one.
+The steep cliffs of Zion National Park made our ride through it an interesting one.
 We hurried to the Coral Pink Sand Dunes.
 They were 11 miles off the main road, and the car almost got stuck in the sand.
 We kept moving!
 We had lunch in Kanab, the town known as Little Hollywood.
-Many of the old westerns were filmed here.
+Westerns were filmed there.

 Southern Utah sports some weird terrain.
 The traveler almost expects to see dinosaurs.
 It is never dull.
 We stopped at Four Corners to look at the monument.
 This is the spot where 4 states touch: Arizona, New Mexico, Utah & Colorado.
 It is the only such place in the nation, and people like to say they were in 4 states at once.